Ministry of Justice (Finland)

 The ministry's budget for 2018 is €940,743,000.
 It has 261 direct employees.

 The drafting of the most central laws, the functioning of the judicial system, and the enforcement of sentences belong to the jurisdiction of the Ministry of Justice.
 Sentences are enforced by the Criminal Sanctions Agency (Rikosseuraamuslaitos, Brottspåföljdsmyndigheten), which administers the country's imprisonment and rehabilitation system.
 The Ministry of Justice of Finland might oversee the administration of justice in Åland.

 Organization

 The Ministry of Justice and its administrative sector are headed by the Minister of Justice, assisted by the Permanent Secretary.
-The incumbent Minister of Justice is Anna-Maja Henriksson.
+The incumbent Minister of Justice is Leena Meri.

 The Ministry of Justice has four departments: Department for Democracy and Public Law, Department for Private Law and Administration of Justice, Department for Criminal Policy and Criminal Law, and Department for Administration and Oversight.
 In addition, there is the Management Support and Core Services, which is outside the departmental division.